 Your final report will lead the way to cost savings

 You can create your own final report by following our recommended steps.
-Going through this process you will be able to reduce some costs and identify possible requirements for things like PSTN conferencing.
+Going through this process you will be able to reduce some costs and identify possible requirements for things like PSTN conferencing, now called Conference Calling.

 With the findings in the report, you can also identify what type of end user training to provide.
 You can decide to conduct it internally or you can plug KnowledgeWave in to deliver the training in a blended format.
 We will not only set a spark for user acceptance and adoption but will light it on fire.